djibe/Android-tutorials/README.md

 ## Motorola Moto G 4G/LTE 2013 Peregrine

-You can upgrade your Motorola Moto G 4G from any version to Android 9 Pie / LineageOS 16.
-It works perfectly smoothly.
+You can upgrade your Motorola Moto G 4G from stock to Android 7.1 Nougat / LineageOS 14.1.

-Tutorial is here (10.300+ views): <https://forum.xda-developers.com/moto-g/help/guide-tutorial-motorola-moto-g-4g-to-t3516234>
+Tutorial is here (11.000+ views): <https://forum.xda-developers.com/moto-g/help/guide-tutorial-motorola-moto-g-4g-to-t3516234>

 What you will learn: